If giardiasis poisoning has set you back, we'll help you move forward

 - Parents and child carers - Young children are particularly at risk of infection and the giardiasis can be transmitted from waste and spread rapidly.

-How do you know if you have been exposed to Giardiasis?
+How would I know if I have been exposed to Giardiasis?

 There will not be any immediate signs or symptoms.